aintahydra/hugo_pages/content/post/etc/RunREMnuxOnUTMonM2Macbook.md

         - Check "Force Multicore" and assign more cores (4 in my case)
     - QEMU
         - Uncheck "UEFI Boot"
+        - Uncheck "RNG Device" (especially, in case of Linux VM)
 11. There are two IDE Drives displayed on the left menu
-    - Leave the CD/DVD one (the first IDE Drive, in my case)
+    - You can leave the CD/DVD drive if exists
-    - Choose the Disk Image one (The second IDE Drive, in my case), and "Delete"
+    - Select the IDE Disk Image drive, and "Delete"
-    - Then, create a "New..." drive
+    - Create a "New..." drive
         - Interface: IDE
-        - Press "Import" and choose the converted ".vhdx" disk image
+        - Press "Import" and choose the converted ".vhdx" (or .qcow2) disk image
     - "Save" all the changes
+12. Wait for a while.
 The emulated VM will work but must be very slow.
 Be patient.